 In the Khutzeymateen.
-Full days of bear photography and opportunistic photography instruction.
+Very full days of bear photography!

-Day 8 - May 29, 2022.
+Day 6 - June 19, 2024.

 Breakfast on the Afterglow followed by our return float plane trip back to Prince Rupert.
-After which our adventure together ends!
+After which you'll be left with many amazing memories and photos!